Oluwatimilehin-Olaniyi/Used_Hyundai_Cars_in_India_Prediction_Model/README.md

 We make use of an interactive dashboard, making it easy for users to get the predicted price for sahyundai car based on several features like Car Name, Year, Location, Milieage, Fuel_Type, Transmission, Kilometers_Driven.

 ## Conclusion
 The Used Hyundai Cars Price Prediction Model was an intresting project, worked alongside with other great data scientists !
-I learnt team work, good research skills, communication and the positive effect from having opinions from other data scientists/ analysts.
+I learnt team work, good research skills, communication and the positive effect from having opinions from other data scientists.